 Birds Foot Violet- Hoary Puccoon

-In early May, I strolled through the woods along the Ice Age Trail, with a sense of wonder, on the lookout for wildflowers or anything that might capture my attention.
-Starting from Olsen Cabin, I meandered along the IAT for a bit before veering towards the John Muir Hiking-Biking Trails.
-It was there that I...Continue reading
+In early May, I found myself wandering the woods along the Ice Age Trail, carrying a quiet sense of wonder and looking for any signs of wildflowers or small marvels waiting to be noticed.
+My walk began near Olsen Cabin, and I followed the trail for a while before veering off toward the John Muir...Continue reading

 Everywhere A Sign